remnawave/panel/docs/install/remnawave-node.md

 ### Loading modified geosite and geoip files

 :::info
-WARNING!
-1. This manual does not contain mandatory instructions, it is only an example of implementation without reference to the file `*-zapret.dat` used in it.
-In your implementation, it will not be appropriate to blindly repeat the call ext:*-zapret.dat:zapret, since in reality the categories `:zapret` will be different.
-If you blindly, without understanding what is happening, repeat what is described, you will break your Xray configuration and get an error connecting to the node.
-2. If you imagine that you will configure this routing on your server, and this will mean that client connections will be guided by this routing - you are mistaken.
-For example: If you configure so that the sites of your country go directly from your Internet (Direct).
-This will not mean that the client application will work this way, the client routing is responsible for this.

-P.S.
-Client routing is configured on the client itself, but in some cases can be transmitted via a subscription.
+ATTENTION!
+1. This guide contains only an example and does not reflect the real names of the `*-zapret.dat` files and the `:zapret` categories used in them.
+In reality, these things will be different.
+2. Setting up routing on the server (node) will not allow you to send connections to DIRECT on clients.
+This is server routing, necessary for blocking or setting routes between servers.
+To manage client traffic, client routing is used.
 :::

 You can mount additional geosite and geoip files into the `/usr/local/share/xray/` directory in the container.